russellmatt66/GPU-samples/BinarySearch/machine-learning/README.md

 numiterations.cu/
 - CUDA program to accurately determine the number of iterations that it takes, on average, to find a particle using binary search.
     - Given that the population is initialized randomly, according to a uniform distribution.
+- 'nvcc numiterations.cu -o numiter'
+- Currently debugging the initialization of 'p_cells' and 'num_iters'

 analyze.py
 - Script that operates on a '*-clean/' directory, and computes a number of relevant performance metrics